twurple/twurple/docs/twitch-chat-client/basic-usage/connecting-to-chat.md

-First, you have to create an auth provider instance, as outlined in [the Twitch API client documentation](/twitch/docs/basic-usage/creating-instance).
+First, you have to create an auth provider instance, as outlined in [the Twurple API client documentation](/api/docs/basic-usage/creating-instance).

 Then, using that instance, you create a new {@ChatClient} instance, listen to events and connect it to the Twitch Chat server.